tyler274/rummage/docs/game_engine/save_load.md

 # Save/Load System

 The save/load system provides functionality to persist and restore game state in the MTG Commander game engine.
-This system uses binary serialization via `bincode` for efficient and compact save files.
+This system uses `bevy_persistent` for efficient and reliable persistence of game state.

 ## Components